 International students with academic qualifications below those required should contact our partner institution, Glasgow International College, who offer a range of pre-Masters courses.

 Months of entry

-This innovative programme provides advanced knowledge and skills in international business, cross-cultural management and international entrepreneurship.
+This programme will provide you with advanced knowledge and skills in international business, cross-cultural management and international entrepreneurship.

-- It is designed for graduates with talent, ambition and entrepreneurial flair, who would like to develop a career in international business, international entrepreneurship or venture management.
+- This programme is designed for graduates with talent, ambition and entrepreneurial flair, who would like to develop a career in international business development, international entrepreneurship or venture management.

 - Entrepreneurial finance

 - International management solutions (Team projects undertaken on behalf of Scottish companies)

 - International strategic management

 - American business and management in an international context

 - Entrepreneurial perspectives on internationalisation